General Departmental Requirements

-Candidates for the Romance languages track will be allowed to tailor their programs individually, with the advice of a Graduate Advisor.
+Candidates for the Romance languages areas of study will be allowed to tailor their programs individually, with the advice of a Graduate Advisor.
 The goal will be to meet the interests and career requirements of the candidate by utilizing the full resources of the department and of cognate graduate programs offered by the University.
 Students choosing this option may pursue one of the following configurations:

-(1) Double major in French and Spanish, with an accumulation of 30 hours of coursework in each, including up to 30 transferred hours.
-However, a maximum of 18 hours in either language (French or Spanish) can be transferred from a prior MA to satisfy requirements towards either major in the double major track of the Romance Languages Option of the Ph.D.
+(1) Combined study of two Romance languages, with an accumulation of 30 hours of coursework in each, including up to 30 transferred hours.
+However, a maximum of 18 hours in either language can be transferred from a prior MA to satisfy requirements towards either area of study option of the Romance Languages of the Ph.D.

-(2) Major in Spanish (or French), with 18-hours in the other language or in an allied discipline.
+(2) Area of study in Spanish, with 18-hours in the other language or in an allied discipline.
 A variety of combinations are possible, depending upon the student’s needs, and limited only by his or her qualifications and the cooperation of other faculties.
 Possible configurations include German, TESOL (Teaching English as a Second Language), and Film Studies.
-Other customized programs can be made to incorporate combinations of coursework in linguistics, applied linguistics, Italian studies, history, art history, women studies, English, anthropology, etc. The curriculum for a Spanish (or French) major must include coursework in at least four of the following fields:
+Other customized programs can be made to incorporate combinations of coursework in linguistics, Italian studies, history, art history, women studies, English, anthropology, etc. The curriculum for a Spanish major must include coursework in at least four of the following fields:

 - 16th-17th Century Peninsular

 - U.S. Latinx Studies

 (3) Area of study in Spanish, with a 30-hour area of study in Linguistics.
 In consultation with a Graduate Advisor, available linguistics coursework can be selected from the departments of Modern Languages and Classics, English, Anthropology, and Communicative Disorders, as well as from the College of Education.